ru-fu/discourse-docs/manage-addons.md

 The command expects you to define a name of the addon (`foo` in this case) which should be the same as in the addon manifest.

-> **Note:** Due to Snap strict confinement,  the tarball file must be located home directory.
+[note type="information" status="Note"]Due to Snap strict confinement,  the tarball file must be located home directory.[/note]

 ## Update an existing Addon